rollix/agar_scan/README.md

-# count_bacteria
+# agar_scan
-Count number of white dots in a bacteria culture
+Count number of white dots on an agar_plate

 ## Install dependencies
 ```